35 Classic Airfoil Theory

 , the Kutta condition requires

-The choice of circulation for a given airfoil shape and angle of attack ensures that the flow velocity is finite and leaves the trailing edge smoothly.
+The determination of the circulation for a given airfoil shape and angle of attack ensures that the flow velocity is finite and leaves the trailing edge smoothly.
+Accordingly, the pressure coefficient at the trailing edge is given by

-However, in general, for cambered airfoils or at nonzero angle of attack, the trailing-edge velocity is still finite.
+However, in general, for cambered airfoils or at a nonzero angle of attack, the trailing-edge velocity is still finite.
 Still, it may differ in magnitude from , so

 is not necessarily zero, but remains finite and is smooth in value as the trailing edge is approached.
 The essential condition is that there can be no pressure discontinuity across a cusped trailing edge, i.e.,